SWI-Prolog/webstat/README.md

   - Get the latest version of [swipl-devel.git](https://github.com/SWI-Prolog/swipl-devel.git)
-  - Get the [yarn](https://yarnpkg.com) package manager and use it to install the JavaScript dependencies
+  - Get the [yarn](https://yarnpkg.com) package manager and use it to install the JavaScript dependencies:

+        yarn

 ## Running